Marketing seems like a complex science at first, but for translation professionals it’s just an extension of the language skills we already possess.

 Applying Language Skills to Marketing

-So how can you apply your translation background to your own marketing?
+So how can you apply your translation background to your own marketing or language translation agency?
 It all starts with putting yourself in the role of your potential client.
 What is your client looking for?
 What are their requirements for translation work?
 Create a sketch of your ideal client – that one person or business that absolutely needs to hire you.
 What do they look like?

 Once you know that, you can start to shape your marketing.
 Start off by imagining having a conversation with this ideal client.
 What would they ask you?
 And how would you answer?
 These questions will form the basis of your marketing, because marketing is all about identifying what your market wants and then communicating that you have it, in spades.